jacobr1227/double_seals/README.md

 Requires [Balamod](https://github.com/UwUDev/balamod/)

 ### Installation
-Drop the folders from the zip over in releases into %appdata%/Balatro
+Drop the folders from the zip over in releases into %appdata%/Balatro for Windows, or ~/.local/share/Steam/steamapps/compatdata/2379780/pfx/drive_c/users/steamuser/AppData/Roaming/Balatro for Linux.